These Provisions are applicable from the Financial year 2016-17. For previous years up to 2015-16 click here

 - Difference Between Advance Tax and Self Assessment Tax

-Income Tax Act requires to deposit income tax on an estimated basis even before the completion of financial year.
-This tax is called Advance Tax which is nothing but income tax paid before completion of financial year.
+Income Tax Act requires to deposit income tax on an estimated basis even before the completion of the financial year.
+This tax is called Advance Tax which is nothing but income tax paid before completion of the financial year.

-And tax paid after completion of year is called self assessment tax.
+And tax paid after completion of year is called self-assessment tax.